-Washington Student Achievement Council (WSAC) has completed an additional review of the existing RCW 28B.92 and WAC 250-21, related to the Washington College Grant in setting award amounts.
+WSAC completed an additional review of the existing RCW 28B.92 and WAC 250-21, related to the Washington College Grant in setting award amounts.

-As defined in statute, for students attending two or four year public institutions, the award amount is tuition and estimated fees for fifteen credit hours, or the equivalent as determined by the office.
+As defined in statute, for students attending two- or four-year public institutions, the award amount is tuition and estimated fees for 15 credit hours, or the equivalent as determined by the office.
 Fees include operating fees, building fees, and services and activities fees.

 WSAC has defined award amounts based on actual tuition and estimated fees using a 15 credit tuition and fee amount.
 Adjustments are only required for less than full time enrollment, as a result of need limitations, or quarters of eligibility restrictions.
+However, students enrolled in Applied Baccalaureate programs at a community or technical college, who take a mixture of upper and lower division courses, must have their award amount calculated using the tuition calculator on the State Board for Community & Technical College website because students are charged different rates for upper and lower divisions course in those programs.